Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Note

-To replicate VMs with CMK, you'll need to create a disk encryption set under the target Resource Group.
-A disk encryption set object maps Managed Disks to a Key Vault that contains the CMK to use for SSE.
+To replicate VMs with customer-managed keys, you need to create a disk encryption set under the target resource group.
+A disk encryption set object maps managed disks to an Azure Key Vault instance that contains the customer-managed key to use for server-side encryption.

 • Select No if you don't want to apply Azure Hybrid Benefit.
-Then click Next.
+Then select Next.

-• VM size: If you're using assessment recommendations, the VM size dropdown shows the recommended size.
-Otherwise Azure Migrate picks a size based on the closest match in the Azure subscription.
+• VM size: If you're using assessment recommendations, the VM size dropdown list shows the recommended size.
+Otherwise, Azure Migrate and Modernize picks a size based on the closest match in the Azure subscription.
 Alternatively, pick a manual size in Azure VM size.

 • OS disk: Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.

-3. In Disks, specify whether the VM disks should be replicated to Azure, and select the disk type (standard SSD/HDD or premium managed disks) in Azure.
-Then click Next.
+15. In Disks, specify whether the VM disks should be replicated to Azure and select the disk type (standard SSD/HDD or premium managed disks) in Azure.
+Then select Next.

 • You can exclude disks from replication.

-• If you exclude disks, won't be present on the Azure VM after migration.
+• If you exclude disks, they won't be present on the Azure VM after migration.

-Screenshot shows the Disks tab of the Replicate dialog box.
+Screenshot that shows the Disks tab in the Replicate dialog.

-4. In Tags, choose to add tags to your Virtual machines, Disks, and NICs.
+16. In Tags, choose to add tags to your virtual machines, disks, and NICs.

-Screenshot shows the tags tab of the Replicate dialog box.
+Screenshot that shows the Tags tab in the Replicate dialog.

-5. In Review and start replication, review the settings, and click Replicate to start the initial replication for the servers.
+17. In Review and start replication, review the settings and select Replicate to start the initial replication for the servers.

 Note

-You can update replication settings any time before replication starts, Manage > Replicating machines.
+To update replication settings any time before replication starts, select Manage > Replicating machines.
 Settings can't be changed after replication starts.

 Track and monitor replication status

-• When you click Replicate a Start Replication job begins.
+• When you select Replicate, a Start Replication job begins.

 • When the Start Replication job finishes successfully, the VMs begin their initial replication to Azure.